lookit/lookit-jspsych/README.md

 ## Linting/formating

-Lint and formating is done at the monorepo level.
+Lint and formatting is done at the monorepo level.

-To auto fix linting/formating issues:
+To auto fix linting/formatting issues:

 ```
 npm run fix
 ```

-Unfixable issues will be diplayed as errors.
+Unfixable issues will be displayed as errors.

 ## Change log